 How to Choose a Repackaging Method

-When you use the Repackage Installation wizard, you can select the monitoring or wrapping methods of installation repackaging Pic 1.
-Note that this step of the wizard is available in the Enterprise and Architect editions of the program, which include the installations wrapping option.
+This step of the wizard is available in the Enterprise and Architect editions of the program, which include the installations wrapping option.
 The Professional edition of the program offers monitoring only, so the repackaging method selection is not available in this edition.

 Installations Monitoring

-Capture Installations
+Capture Installation

 When the program captures an installation, it starts and stops monitoring system changes automatically.
 In this case, changes monitoring will stop only after the installation is fully completed, thus all the changes performed by the installation have been included into the resulting deployment package.
 To use this approach, an installation setup should be designed in such a manner that all the processes configuring the application and the operating system exit on installation completion.
-You can learn more about this type of monitoring in the Capture Installations chapter.
+You can learn more about this type of monitoring in the Capture Installation chapter.

-Capture System Changes
+Capture System Change

 You can also use system changes capturing to repackage an installation that isn’t designed to exit on installation completion.
 In such a case, you are responsible for stopping the monitoring process when all the required changes have been performed.